To Evaluate Efficacy, Safety, Tolerability and PK of Intravenous Cipargamin in Participants With Severe Plasmodium Falciparum Malaria

 Time Frame

-A blood draw will be performed at each collection time point for parasitemia assessment.
+A blood draw was performed at each collection time point for parasitemia assessment.

 Secondary Outcome Measures